 Buying shirts or the fabric to make them ?

-The two most important things to consider, other than the general properties and qualities of the fabric that points to the use of best yarns, are Thread count and ply – these points to the use of the best weaving processes.
+The most important things to consider, other than the general properties and qualities of the fabric that points to the use of best yarns, are Thread count and ply and the weaving patterns.

 You will hear thread count mentioned as numbers starting from 50 to even 1000s.
 Higher the thread count the softer, smoother and silkier the fabric and ofcourse more expensive.

 Regarding ply construction, there will be single ply fabrics and two-ply fabrics.
 The two-ply fabrics have two yarns spun into one to prevent wear and tear problems like pilling.
 Two ply fabrics are understandably superior.